REJOICE IN THE LORD ALWAYS (Part 1)

 16 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.

-God is certainly not unrealistic, impractical, or insensitive to command and expect us to rejoice at all times and in all circumstances.
+God is certainly not unrealistic, impractical, or insensitive to command and expect us to rejoice always, at all times and in all circumstances.
 There is nothing that we have gone through, or going through, or will ever go through that God does not understand and cannot identify with.

-God once lived among us in this fallen and evil world, not as God but as a man like us.
+God has once lived among us in this fallen and evil world, not as God but as a man like us.
 Our Lord Jesus Christ knows and understands all our sufferings, for He has also experienced them.

 While in the world, Christ suffered and experienced hunger, betrayal, ridicule, rejection, injustice, deprivation of rights, opposition, and persecution.

-Therefore, Christ is qualified to be our High Priest!
+This is why Christ is qualified to be our High Priest!

 Hebrews 2:17-18 – NKJV